Skip Navigation

 Amenities: Dry camp, dump tank, and subsistence payment.

-Season: 7-8 weeks minimum, late May to Early September.
-Preference given for longer commitments.
+Season: 7-8 weeks minimum, late May to early September.

 Harding Lake State Recreation Area

-The recreation area is on the North shoreline of Harding Lake, approximately 45 miles Southeast of Fairbanks on the Richardson highway.
-The large campground consists of individual walk-in sites, a 20 vehicle capacity Camp-a-lot section, and an additional 20 sites overflow area for self contained RV units during busy holiday weekends.
+The recreation area is on the North shoreline of Harding Lake, approximately 45 miles Southeast of Fairbanks on the Richardson Highway.
+The large campground consists of individual walk-in sites, a 20 vehicle capacity camp-a-lot section, and an additional 20 sites overflow area for self contained RV units during busy holiday weekends.
 Harding Lake is a very popular weekend getaway destination for the residents of the Fairbanks area.
 Recreational boating, fishing, picnicking and beach activities make Harding Lake a busy park during the warm and sunny summer months.

 Routine host projects: Monitor campground, boat launch and fee program; assist with firewood and decal sales; assist campers and day users; maintain visitor use logs; perform minor maintenance, clean and maintain restrooms; assist with the operation of the Harding Lake entrance fee station.